 A geo-referenced 3D surface model was derived from the photogrammetry field survey.
-A single lens reflex digital camera (Nikon D7000) with a 24mm focal length lens was employed to capture images of the rock slope.
-The pictures were taken in the distance of 30 meters from the slope to create the entire slope surface model.
-The computer program 'Sirovision' (CSIRO, 2005) was then used to build a 3D model and to analyse joint information.
-This computer code produced a high resolution 3D slope surface model (1,620 pixels/m2) for the slope of the rockfall tests.
-Using more than 1,000 joint orientation data generated from the 3D model, the orientations of joint sets were analyzed.
-Computer code 'DIPS 6.0 (Rocscience)' which is designed for the stereonet plots based on geological data was used to define sets of the joint groups using mapping data obtained from the 3D model as presented in Figure 6.
+A single-lens reflex digital camera (Nikon D7000) with a 24-mm focal-length lens was employed to capture images of the rock slope.
+The pictures were taken in the distance of 30 m from the slope to create the entire slope surface model.
+The computer program 'Sirovision' (Commonwealth Scientific and Industrial Research Organisation 2005) was then used to build a 3D model and to analyze joint information.
+This computer code produced a high-resolution 3D slope surface model (1620 pixels/m2) for the slope of the rockfall tests.
+Using more than 1000 joint orientation data generated from the 3D model, the orientations of joint sets were analyzed.
+Computer code 'DIPS 6.0 (Rocscience)' which is designed for the stereonet plots based on geological data was used to define sets of the joint groups using mapping data obtained from the 3D model as presented in Fig. 6.